f5devcentral/xchacedemoguide/README.rst

 Step 2: Deploy HA PostgreSQL to CE
 ##################################

 Now that the environment for both RE and CE deployments is ready, we can move on to deploying HA PostgreSQL to CE.
-We will use Helm charts to deploy a PostgreSQL cluster configuration with the help of Bitnami, which provides ready-made Helm charts for HA databases: MongoDB, MariaDB, PostgreSQL, etc., in the following repository: `https://charts.bitnami.com/bitnami <https://charts.bitnami.com/bitnami>`_.
+We will use Helm charts to deploy a PostgreSQL cluster configuration with the help of Bitnami, which provides ready-made Helm charts for HA databases: MongoDB, MariaDB, PostgreSQL, etc., in available in the Bitnami Library for Kubernetes: `https://github.com/bitnami/charts <https://github.com/bitnami/charts>`_.
 In general, these Helm charts work very similarly, so the example used here can be applied to most other databases or services.

 HA PostgreSQL Architecture in vK8s
 *****************************